ksctl/docs/content/en/docs/Concepts/smart-optimization.md

 Ksctl provides intelligent optimization features that help you minimize infrastructure costs and environmental impact when deploying Kubernetes clusters.
 These features ensure that your clusters run in both the most cost-effective and environmentally friendly configurations.

-## Dynamic Region Switching (v2.4+)
+## Ksctl Optimizer (KO) (v2.4+)

-Introduced in **Ksctl v2.4**, Dynamic Region Switching optimizes costs and emissions by intelligently selecting the most efficient region for your Kubernetes clusters without changing your instance type.
+Introduced in **Ksctl v2.4**, KO optimizes costs and emissions by intelligently selecting the most efficient region for your Kubernetes clusters without changing your instance type.

 ### Key Benefits